Skip to main content

 Texas City sits on the mainland side of Galveston Bay in Galveston County, with a population of about 53,000.
 It's a working community shaped by decades of industrial development along the ship channel and petrochemical corridor.
 While much of the city connects to municipal sewer, plenty of properties still run on septic systems, especially in older residential neighborhoods, rural pockets near the levee, and unincorporated areas on the city's edges.

-The EPA estimates that up to 10% of septic systems experience some form of failure each year nationally, and coastal conditions like those in Texas City push that risk higher.
-Septic ownership here comes with some real challenges.
+Septic ownership in Texas City comes with some real challenges.
 You're dealing with Gulf Coast clay and sandy soils, a water table that can sit just 1-3 feet below the surface in low-lying areas, and hurricane exposure that puts your system at risk every season.
 The city's flat coastal terrain and proximity to the bay mean that heavy rainfall has nowhere to go quickly, and your drain field takes the hit.
 Finding a provider who understands these coastal conditions isn't optional here.

 Texas City's coastal soils and shallow water table demand consistent maintenance.
 Falling behind on service in this environment leads to failures much faster than in other parts of Texas.